SumoLogic/sumologic-kubernetes-collection/deploy/docs/additional_prometheus_configuration.md

 # Additional Prometheus Configuration

+## Configuration

+Prometheus configuration is located in `values.yaml` under `prometheus` key or in `prometheus-overrides.yaml` if you are using prometheus-operator directly.
+All changes describe in this documentation should be introduced in those files depending of used deployment.

 ## Filter metrics

-The `prometheus-overrides.yaml` file specifies metrics to be collected.
-If you want to exclude some metrics from collection, or include others, you can edit `prometheus-overrides.yaml`.
-The file contains a section like the following for each of the Kubernetes components that report metrics in this solution: API server, Controller Manager, and so on.
+The configuration contains a section like the following for each of the Kubernetes components that report metrics in this solution: API server, Controller Manager, and so on.

-If you would like to collect other metrics that are not listed in `prometheus-overrides.yaml`, you can add a new section to the file.
+If you would like to collect other metrics that are not listed in configuration, you can add a new section to the file.

 ```yaml
     - url: http://fluentd:9888/prometheus.metrics.<some_label>